onflow/docs/docs/tooling/flow-cli/transactions/decode-transactions.md

 ---
-title: Decode a Transaction with the Flow CLI
+title: Build a Complex Transaction
-sidebar_title: Decode a Transaction
 description: How to decode a Flow transaction from the command line
 sidebar_position: 7
 ---